History of Computer Networks

 - Serial data transmission is of two types –

-(i) Synchronous Data Transmission
+(i) Synchronous Serial Data Transmission

 - In synchronous transmission, both receiver and sender have an agreement (or are aware) about timing for the sending and receiving data, so that both sender and receiver can coordinate (synchronize) their data signals.

 - In case of this transmission, there is no use of any start and stop bits, but instead of that clock signal (clock is built into each end of transmission) is being used for synchronizing the data transmission at both the receiving and sending end.
 For this, a constant stream of bits is sent between the sender and receiver.
-As clock synchronization may be disturbed, the possibility of error arises in this transmission.

 - It has higher transmission speeds than asynchronous, because the system has a lower possibility of error.
 But, if an error takes place, there is a chance that the complete set of data is lost instead of a single character.